Pigeon Valley

 Pigeon Valley is a Natural Heritage Park and formally declared municipal nature reserve in Durban, South Africa (29.8646° S, 30.9869° E).
 It is an unusual example of an urban reserve with very high levels of biodiversity.
 It was established to provide protection for the Natal elm (Celtis mildbraedii) and other forest giants of the coastal climax forest.
 Another rare tree that occurs here is Natal forest loquat (Oxyanthus pyriformis), which is endemic to the Durban area and to oNgoye Forest.

 Pigeon Valley is about 11 ha in extent, and is situated on the Berea, overlooking Durban Bay.
 Its unusual north-south orientation may contribute to the biodiversity, with the south-facing slope covered in canopy forest, while the north-facing slope has thorny thickets.
 An adjoining reservoir, previously part of the reserve, provides a patch of coastal grassland.

 Animals

 The park is home to red duiker and blue duiker.
-Other mammals include Large-spotted Genet, a troop of banded mongooses as well as slender and water mongooses.
+Other mammals include Cape genet, a troop of banded mongooses as well as slender and water mongooses.
 Blue vervet monkeys are constantly present.
 In July 2019, a side-striped jackal was seen in neighbouring roads and was apparently living in the reserve for a time.
 This may be the southernmost sighting of this species.